jasonmacduffie/isles-of-maga/story.md

 =================
 ![Region Map](region-map.png)

-The history of Maga is scattered and mysterious, but here is what is common knowledge.
-The date of this information is 2E308 (the 308th year of the second era, which began with the founding of the Modern Republic).
+The history of Maga is scattered and mysterious, and you are free to make alterations in your campaign to suit yourself.
+Here is the basic information for how things work in the year 2E308 (the 308th year of the Modern Republic).

 Physical Geography
 ------------------